HEMGENIX AAV5 GENE THERAPY

 With HEMGENIX, the factor IX-Padua gene is contained within an AAV5 vector to introduce a functional copy of the F9 gene into a patient’s hepatocytes.

-Warning and Precautions
+Warnings and Precautions

-Infusion Reactions
+Hypersensitivity and Infusion Reactions

-Hepatotoxicity/Hepatocellular Carcinoma
+Hepatotoxicity/Hepatocellular Carcinogenicity

-Immune-mediated neutralization of the AAV5 vector capsid
+Immune-Mediated Neutralization of the AAV5 vector capsid

 Monitoring Laboratory Tests